 This one semester course presents the physical and biological aspects of the ocean.
 Work is often individualized to a student's interests and ability.
 (This is an interdisciplinary course.)
-Students should be enrolled in a Biology class or should have completed one.
+Students should be enrolled in a biology class or should have completed one.
 (NCAA approved core course)

-0422 PRINCIPLES OF CHEMISTRY
+4221/4222 PRINCIPLES OF CHEMISTRY

-Prerequisite: Any Biology class.
+Prerequisite: Principles of Biology class.
 Co-requisite of Tech Geometry or Geometry

 The course focuses on chemistry concepts and applying knowledge of math and science.
 This course is designed to emphasize critical thinking, analyzing, decision-making, and problem solving, and to examine real world situations.
-This class is not open to student enrolling in any Algebra II class or higher.
-(NCAA approved core course)
+Students who earned credit in principles of biology may take this course regardless of what math they are currently enrolled.
+(NCAA approved core course).